 - MAAS Blogs

-Have you been down to Echuca in Victoria on the Murray River (the NSW and Victorian border) and been for a ride on a camel trains, Cobb and Co coaches.
-The Murray River was first navigated in 1853 by William Russell and Francis Cadell who responded to the South Australian Government's 2,000 pound competition to open the Murray as a waterway.
+Have you been down to Echuca in Victoria on the Murray River (the NSW and Victorian border) and been for a ride on a paddle steamer?
+The story of the paddle steamers is one of Australia's amazing inland pioneering transport systems on a par with the camel trains, bullock drays and Cobb and Co coaches.

 The excellent 'Playing with Light' exhibition opens at the Powerhouse Museum on 14 September to coincide with Ultimo Science Festival.
 Developed by Scitech in Perth, the exhibition invites curious visitors of all ages to interact with prisms, lenses, mirrors and colour.